Buying a Greeley Home? Your Financing Strategy Matters More Than Your Offer Price.

 Conventional

 5% minimum down.
-Best rates for 740+ credit.
+Lower pricing tiers for 740+ credit.
 No mortgage insurance at 20% down.
 Ideal for Greeley buyers with strong credit and savings.

 🏛️